Modern coastal property management office in Orange County with large windows overlooking the Pacific Ocean, property

 Implementation Checklist for OC Coastal Operators

-1. Audit your current screening process: Document time spent, damage incident frequency, and costs.
+1. Audit your current screening process: Document time spent, damage incident frequency, costs.
 This establishes your baseline for ROI measurement.

 3. Set initial risk thresholds conservatively: Start with higher auto-decline thresholds to minimize false positives while you calibrate the system.

-5. Monitor performance: Track decline rates, false positive frequency, and damage incident changes.
+5. Monitor performance: Track decline rates, false positive frequency, damage incident changes.
 Adjust thresholds regularly based on data.

 6. Document everything: Maintain records of screening decisions and outcomes for fair housing compliance and continuous improvement.